DigiBP/Team-Saechsilueuete/README.md

 ### Publish entry:

-The final step of the process, is a simple user task, where the user access the website and removes the ribbon saying "Not Approved".
-This indicated to the end users that the document is approved.
+The final step of the process, is a simple user task, where a member of the Entry Team accesses the website and removes the ribbon saying "Not Approved".
+This indicated to the end users that the entry was approved.

 ![publish entry](https://user-images.githubusercontent.com/106996493/208474404-b3ec1f90-8c59-4ca2-8216-4e8c1cb3ce2f.png)